A Transformative Journey

 Certification in Anthroposophic Medicine

-For some healthcare professionals it intrigues and stimulates their curiosity and willingness to explore.
-For others, it becomes their chosen path.
-Anthroposophic Medical Training offers medical professionals the freedom to choose how much or how little they want to engage.
+For some medical professionals, AM intrigues and stimulates their curiosity and willingness to explore.
+For others, it becomes their chosen path of personal and professional development.
+Anthroposophic Medical Training offers medical providers multiple levels of exploration and engagement.

 During your training you will learn how to: